VB.NET Substring Method with EXAMPLE

 Click the Start button from the toolbar to run the code.
 You will get the following result:

-In the above example, the substring function returned ru.
+In the above example, the Substring function returned ru.
 We passed the parameters (2, 2) to the function.
 The first 2 instructs the function to begin the extraction of the substring from index 2 while the second 2 instructs the function to return a substring with a length of 2 characters only.
 This means that the extraction of the substring should begin from the element located at index 2 of the string Guru99, which is r.
 Since the returned substring should only have a length of 2 characters, the extraction will not go past the ‘u’, hence it returned ‘ru.’

 One Char